Scientific Name

 Description

-Aloe 'Crosby's Prolific' is an evergreen succulent that forms attractive small rosettes with dense lance-shaped deep green leaves with long translucent marginal teeth.
-It offsets readily to form a large clump.
-Its fleshy leaves take on red hues when exposed to bright light.
-Spikes of bright orange, tubular flowers are borne in profusion atop flowering stalks that grow up to 18 inches (45 cm) tall.
+Aloe 'Crosby's Prolific' is a small succulent that forms attractive rosettes with deep green, lance-shaped leaves with translucent teeth along the margins and scattered on both surfaces.
+It offsets readily, forming a large clump with age.
+The fleshy leaves take on red hues when exposed to bright light.

 Hardiness